1 Linear Regression

 The three groups of scientists pool their results to get a larger sample size and do a new regression.
 Surprise!
 Now the regression line has slope \(-1.6\) and increasing amounts of the marker seem to lead to less weight gain!

 This is called Simpson’s effect, or Simpson’s paradox, and it shows that unknown factors (confounding factors) may cause linear regression to yield misleading results.
-This is particularly true when data from experiments conducted under different conditions is combined; in this case, the differences in experimental setting, called batch effects, can throw off the analysis very dramatically.
-See Figure 1.4 .
+This is particularly true when data from experiments conducted under different conditions are combined; in this case, the differences in experimental settings, called batch effects, can throw off the analysis very dramatically.
+See Figure 1.4.

 1.7.3 Exercises